Michigan Personal Injury Settlement Amounts

 Under this doctrine, the fault of each party is assessed, and damages are apportioned accordingly.

 Michigan follows a “modified” comparative negligence rule, which means that a plaintiff can recover damages only if their degree of fault is less than 50%.
 If the plaintiff’s fault is found to be 50% or more, they are barred from recovering any damages.
-Furthermore, if the plaintiff’s negligence is found to be less than 50%, their damages will be reduced in proportion to their degree of fault.
+Furthermore, if the plaintiff’s negligence is less than 50%, their damages will be reduced in proportion to their degree of fault.

 Michigan is a No-Fault Auto Accident State